unitaryfund/qec21-qir/index.md

 In this talk, I will highlight challenges in compiling quantum programs that may be tackled with such frameworks.
 Specifically, I will be focusing on optimization and resource estimation of quantum programs.

+### Quantum Intermediate Representations for Formal Verification
 #### Kesha Hietala (University of Maryland)

+Formal verification is the process of mathematically proving that a design matches a specification.
+It can be used to provide guarantees about the behavior of software on all possible inputs, making it especially powerful in domains like quantum programming, where intermediate state collapse and hardware errors complicate standard software assurance techniques.
+At the University of Maryland, we have been working on formally verifying quantum algorithms and circuit optimizations.
+To facilitate this work, we designed an intermediate representation, SQIR, and gave it a formal semantics in the Coq proof assistant.
+We have verified the correctness of key quantum algorithms implemented in SQIR and state-of-the-art optimizations over SQIR programs.
+In this talk, I will present our prior and ongoing work on designing quantum intermediate representations suitable for formal verification.
 ## Organizers

 - Alexander McCaskey: Oak Ridge National Laboratory (ORNL), USA